Try again with other search terms…

 We carry multiple sizes of body harnesses even XXL safety harness options for activities like fall arrest, fall restraint, working positioning, rescue, etc. Shop our professional and affordable PPE now.

 5 years according to ANSI/ASSE A10.32 before 2012.
 Although this information was removed after revision, the industry still follows it as a general rule.
 The life span highly depends on production, maintenance and care.
-A good rule of thumb is to conduct safety harness inspection properly and regularly.
+A good rule of thumb is to conduct a safety harness inspection properly and regularly.
 Check out our complete guide for more information.